tymscar/SMS-Personal-Assistant/README.md

 # SMS-Personal-Assistant
 **Want to find out something quick and you have no internet?** That was the motivation behind this project.
 Everything was coded in under 24 hours at the [Hackference](https://2016.hackference.co.uk/) Hackathon in [Birmingham, UK](https://en.wikipedia.org/wiki/Birmingham).
+All copyrights belong to their respective owners.

+# Tools used

+We have used [Microsoft's Apis](https://www.microsoft.com/cognitive-services/en-us/apis) alongside [Nexmo's api](https://www.nexmo.com/).
+For the translations we have used [Translate-shell](https://github.com/soimort/translate-shell).
+The webserver is [Flask](http://flask.pocoo.org/).

 # The team